 Since 2010, the Dahrendorf Forum has researched and debated central issues affecting the future of Europe as a liberal order, ranging from climate change to democratic renewal or the EU´s institutional design.
-The Forum is pleased to collaborate with CEPS in putting on this event.
+The Forum was pleased to collaborate with CEPS in putting on this event.

 - The integration of migrants into labour markets and host societies and the contested nature of current approaches; what could be possible ways forward?